harphub/harpIO/README.md

 ```

 In this case you only have to set them once and not worry about it when
-you wish to install an update to meteogrid.
+you wish to install an update to meteogrid… However, there is a danger
+that setting Makevars explicitly can impact the installation of other
+packages, so in general it is good practice to remove or rename
+\$HOME/.R/Makevars after successful installation.

 When setting environment variables or creating a Makevars file, R must
 be restarted for the changes to take effect before running